+Table 2.3.2-1

 RRC parameters

 To train model for RRM prediction use case, genie L3 cell level measurement result should be generated as label.
 In addition, for RRM sub case 1, the predicted L1 beam level measurement need be postprocessed so that a predicted L3 cell level measurement can be produced.
 That’s why RRC parameters related to consolidation and L3 filtering should be aligned among company.
 Contribution [7] also propose to align measurement gap configuration for inter-frequency scenario.